GeorgeSchiro/GetCert2/README.md

     script snippet.
 The stages are represented in this profile by -ScriptStage1 thru -ScriptStage7.

--ServiceNameLive="LetsEncrypt"
+-ServiceNameLive='LetsEncrypt'

     This is the name mapped to the live production certificate network service URL.

--ServiceNameStaging="LetsEncrypt-Staging"
+-ServiceNameStaging='LetsEncrypt-Staging'

-    This is the name mapped to the non-production (ie. "staging") certificate network service URL.
+    This is the name mapped to the non-production (ie. 'staging') certificate network service URL.

 -ServiceReportEverything=True